 Today is Super Bowl LVI.
 For those who don’t pay attention to football (full disclosure: I am fully in this camp) or live under a rock, the game features the Rams vs. the Bengals.
 Needless to say, I’m rooting for the Bengals.

-Each cat is an individual so not every Bengal will be the same, but in general you can expect these cats to have a lot of energy.
-In fact, Bengal cats were one of the reasons cat exercise wheels were originally developed!
-They need lots of play times and ways to get their energy out or you'll run into behavior problems.
+Each cat is an individual so not every Bengal will be the same, but in general, you can expect these cats to have a lot of energy.
+In fact, Bengal cats were one of the reasons cat exercise wheels were originally developed.
+They need lots of play time and ways to get their energy out or they’ll run into behavior problems.